 - Avoiding being in the car, ship, train

 The severity and number of symptoms vary from one to another.
 In the development phases of childhood, having a comprehensive eye exam is an essential thing to do.
 Many times also a small refractive error can bring a misalignment and when corrected the symptoms may disappear.
-The other option is vision therapy, which is a specially designed training for eyes which improves alignment, increases the flexibility of the eyes and make the symptoms go away.
+The other option is vision therapy, which is a specially designed training for eyes that improves alignment (also double vision), increases the flexibility of the eyes and makes the symptoms go away.